* Actor and former president of the Screen Actors Guild

 In a December 2017 interview with the Daily Beast, Asner said: “If right-wingers truly understood what the Constitution meant they wouldn’t use it as a crutch every time they screw over the poor and the disenfranchised….
 The NRA is the worst offender.
 The Republican Party basically uses it to advance their own agenda, often at the expense of their own members.”
 At one point, the interviewer asked, “Do you believe [President] Trump is an anti-Semite?”
 Asner replied: “No. He might be, but how can he be, because he counts on the Jews to lead Wall Street?”

 Asner has served on the advisory board of the Rosenberg Fund for Children since at least 2003.
 In 2009 he was a member of the of the Independent Progressive Politics Network‘s advisory committee.
 In 2010 he was listed as an endorser of the Campaign for Peace and Democracy, an antiwar organization with socialist roots.
 He spent time as an executive board member of the Office of the Americas.
-And as of 2014 he was on the advisory board of the Harry Bridges Project, which was named in honor of the late Bay Area labor leader and secret member of the Communist Party USA‘s Central Committee.
+And he served a stint on the advisory board of the Harry Bridges Project, which was named in honor of the late Bay Area labor leader and secret member of the Communist Party USA‘s Central Committee.